SRGSSR/playsrg-apple/docs/REMOTE_CONFIGURATION.md

     * `name` (mandatory, string): The radio channel name.
     * `resourceUid` (mandatory, string): Local unique identifier for referencing resources related to the channel.
     * `color` (mandatory, string): The radio channel primary hex color.
 Used as navigation bar background color.
     * `homeSections` (optional, string, multiple): The sections to be displayed on the radio channel homepage.
-See `audioHomeSections` for available values.
+Refer to _Audio homepage_ for available values.
 If omitted, the global `audioHomeSections` setting is used instead (in which case this value is required).
     * `titleColor` (optional, string): Hex color of the text displayed within the navigation bar (should provide sufficient contrast with `color`).
 If omitted, white.
     * `hasDarkStatusBar` (optional, boolean): `true` iff the status bar should be dark for this channel.
 If omitted, `false`.
-    * `numberOfLivePlaceholders` (optional, number): The number of placeholders to be displayed while content is being loaded.
-By If omitted, 1.

 ## Video homepage